rddefauw/kubeflow-manifests/website/content/en/docs/deployment/cognito-rds-s3/guide-terraform.md

     export USE_COGNITO="true"
     # Load Balancer Scheme
     export LOAD_BALANCER_SCHEME=internet-facing
+    # true/false flag to configure and deploy with EFS
+    export USE_EFS="true"
+    # true/false flag to configure and deploy with FSx
+    export USE_FSX="true"
+    # true/false flag to configure and deploy with Velero
+    export USE_VELERO="true"
+    # true/false flag to configure and deploy with CloudWatch
+    export USE_CLOUDWATCH="true"
+    # true/false flag to configure and deploy with FluentBit
+    export USE_FLUENTBIT="true"
+    # name of CloudWatch log group to use
+    export CW_LOG_GROUP="kubeflow"
     ```

     > NOTE: Configure Load Balancer Scheme (e.g. `internet-facing` or `internal`).
 Default is set to `internet-facing`.
 Use `internal` as the load balancer scheme if you want the load balancer to be accessible only within your VPC.
 See [Load balancer scheme](https://docs.aws.amazon.com/elasticloadbalancing/latest/userguide/how-elastic-load-balancing-works.html#load-balancer-scheme) in the AWS documentation